Jin-Zhang/MA/md/4,programming.md

 ### 2.1.
 Kivy
 **Kivy** is a open source and free Python framework, used for rapid development of mobile applications or other multitouch applications.
 It's distributed under the MIT license.

+Kivy has been elected as the GUI framework in this master thesis, but kivy support only Python 2 for now on,

 This thesis elected